josephchenhk/qtrader_strategies/README.md

 $C^2_6 = 15$, the capital required for this
 strategy is $15$ million.

-A summary of the strategy parameters are as below:
+A summary of the strategy parameters is shown as below:

 ```json
 "lookback_period": 960,